bwich/CCI-Bonn.github.io/starters/academic/content/post/job-phd/index.md

   - job-posting
 ---

-We, at the newly established division for Computational Radiology & Clinical AI at the University Hospital Bonn / University of Bonn (PI: Philipp Vollmuth – Full Professor of AI in Medical Imaging) are looking for applications for multiple Postdoc/PhD and Master thesis positions at the intersection of AI and Radiology funded by European Research Council.
+We are looking for multiple Postdocs, PhD candidates, and Master's thesis students to join our group at CCIBonn.ai (Division for Computational Radiology & Clinical AI).
+This is an opportunity to delve into AI-driven translational research funded by European Research Council (ERC) and contribute to significant advancements in the clinical application of foundation models for radiology, encompassing Computer Vision and Natural Language Processing (NLP) algorithms.
 Our research group has consistently contributed to reputed journals and conferences, including The Lancet Oncology, The Lancet Digital Health, Nature Communications and Radiology among others.
 This is a great opportunity to dive into AI-driven translational research and contribute to significant advancements in the clinical application of Computer Vision or NLP algorithms.

 ## Your Responsibilities